Mr. Steve Muenzberg

 Engineering Manager, FAA Structures DER

 Mr. Ian Draycott has more than 30 years of experience in structural analysis and design.
-His industry experience spans civil aviation, general aviation and military aerospace.
-Ian is a FAA DER (Designated Engineering Representative) for structures for 14 CFR Parts 23 and 25 airplanes.
+His industry experience spans civil aviation, general aviation, and military aerospace.
+Ian is an FAA DER (Designated Engineering Representative) for structures for 14 CFR Parts 23 and 25 airplanes.
 His experience covers the core analysis disciplines of static, fatigue and damage tolerance as they apply to metallic and composite structures.

-Ian holds a HND in Mechanical Engineering from Newcastle Polytechnic, UK.
+Ian holds an HND in Mechanical Engineering from Newcastle Polytechnic, UK.

 Mr. Andrew McComas